Maldives to hold fresh presidential poll, uncertainty lingers

 The Supreme Court is generally seen as sympathetic to the those loyal to old leader Gayoom, while parliament is dominated by Nasheed’s supporters.

-The Supreme Court opened hearings against legislators from Nasheed’s Maldivian Democratic Party (MDP) ahead of its planned vote on whether to impeach the attorney general, prosecutor general and defense minister.
+The Supreme Court opened hearings against legislators from Nasheed’s Maldivian Democratic Party (MDP) ahead of its planned vote on whether to impeach the attorney general, prosecutor general and defence minister.

 Two MDP legislators were convicted and dragged from parliament by security forces last week, while the MDP voted to impeach Attorney General Azima Shukoor, a lawyer for former leader Gayoom prior to her appointment.

-Nasheed’s rivals say top election commission officials favor his party, and they still have major doubts about the credibility of the election.
+Nasheed’s rivals say top election commission officials favour his party, and they still have major doubts about the credibility of the election.

 Nasheed, who once held a cabinet meeting under water with members wearing scuba gear to highlight the danger of rising sea levels, is equally suspicious of his election rivals.